 All the items above will need wash and sanitation to minimize bacterial growth.
 Ensure to stock up on things like washing soap, sanitizer, and safe pet sanitizer for areas your dog might lick.

 Familiarise yourself with products available in local stores.

 - Butcher shops

-Great place where to find liver, heart and kidneys
+A great place where to find liver, heart, and kidneys

-Make sure that it is good quality shop
+Make sure that it is a good quality shop

 - Farmers markets

-Find local meat and maybe a freebie from of cuts
+Find local meat and maybe a freebie from cuts

 - Asian markets